Nelson Velazquez Preview, Player Props: Royals vs. White Sox

-After going 1-for-4 with a home run and two RBI in his most recent game, Nelson Velazquez and the Kansas City Royals face the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:40 PM ET on Tuesday.
+The Kansas City Royals, including Nelson Velazquez and his .694 slugging percentage over his past 10 games, battle starting pitcher Touki Toussaint and the Chicago White Sox at Kauffman Stadium, Wednesday at 7:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the White Sox.
+In his last game, he hit a home run while going 2-for-4 against the White Sox.

 Nelson Velazquez Game Info & Props vs. the White Sox